SDN-lab/Analysis_PL_ageing/README.md

        - Task_data_participant_averages.xlsx - average for each participant of percentage correct, RT etc across the 3 trials in each of 3 blocks for an agent
        - Task_data_overall_averages.xlsx - average across participants of 2 groups

-#### Step 4 - Prosocial_learning_analysis_show_code.Rmd
+#### Step 4 - Prosocial_learning_analysis.Rmd
 Run analysis using R project, script, and files from above output (note sections of this script also plot results from simulation experiments (model identifiability and parameter recovery - see below).
-Version Prosocial_learning_analysis.Rmd just runs elements for figures and tables without displaying code.

 ### For simulation experiments (iii):